user074/user074.github.io/_pages/about.md

 I am interested in collaborating with researchers and students.
 Please feel free to reach out to me if you are interested in collaborating or discussing research ideas.

+If you are in NYC and interested in fencing, come fence with me!
+It's free and you'll get a free fencing lesson [website here](https://www.meetup.com/new-york-city-fencing-meetup/).

 Recent News:
 - [2025-06] Proposed and now lead the Google CyberNYC–funded Cyberpunk project at CUNY, creating an LLM-powered red/blue-team framework that automates cyber-attack simulation and defense testing.